influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 The examples contained in this file have been found on the internet as counters used when performance monitoring
  Active Directory and IIS in particular.
- There are a lot other good objects to monitor, if you know what to look for.
+ There are a lot of other good objects to monitor, if you know what to look for.
  This file is likely to be updated in the future with more examples for useful configurations for separate scenarios.